arthurosipyan/CPU-Scheduler/README.md

 # CPU-Scheduler and Round Robin:

 Instructions:
-1. Open “src”.
-2. Open “cpu_scheduler” (this is the resource package).
-3. You should see 3 java classes
-4. Open the 3 classes (and include the csv file inside the zip file) on your preferred java IDE.
+1. Open the 3 classes and include the csv file on your preferred java IDE.
-5. Run “Driver.java”
+2. Run “Driver.java”
-6. The program will ask the user to enter the filename and then the desired Time Quantum.
+3. The program will ask the user to enter the filename and then the desired Time Quantum.
-7. After entering the information correctly, the program should run and return the CPU Utilization, Throughput, Average Waiting Time, and Average Turnaround Time.
+4. After entering the information correctly, the program should run and return the CPU Utilization, Throughput, Average Waiting Time, and Average Turnaround Time.

 # Project and Program Explained: